nali001/al_dqc/README.md

 ## Dataset
 We use data from five floats provided by Euro Argo.
 The comprehensive data can be obtained through the data portal https://dataselection.euro-argo.eu/

-Preprocessed data can be found at
+Original and Preprocessed data can be found at https://surfdrive.surf.nl/files/index.php/s/UMNRKEpTnJXDp20

 ## Folder explanation